iterate-ch/docs/protocols/box.md

 Only available using the default *Box* connection profile.
 ```

-Create download and upload [shares](../cyberduck/share.md#box) of files or folders for people who are not Box users by using *File → Share...*.
+Create download [shares](../cyberduck/share.md#box) of files or folders for people who are not Box users by using *File → Share...*.

 ## Known Limitations